• Skip to primary navigation

 • Tomato passata: If you prefer a chunkier texture you could switch up the passata for tinned chopped tomatoes.

-• Mascarpone: Another type of cream cheese or heavy cream will also work but will alter the flavour of the sauce.
+• Mascarpone: Another type of cream cheese or heavy cream will also work but will alter the flavor of the sauce.

 🥘 Variations

-Mascarpone sauce is one of those super versatile recipes that you can adapt to suit your mood and appetite.
-Here are a few suggestions.
+Mascarpone cheese sauce is super versatile.
+Here's a few ways you can adapt it to suit your mood and appetite.

-• Switch the tomato passata for tinned tomatoes if you prefer a chunkier texture.
+• Switch the tomato passata for tinned tomatoes if you prefer a chunkier texture or add sun-dried tomatoes.

-• Add red pepper flakes to give the sauce a little kick
+• Add red pepper flakes or chili flakes to give the sauce a little kick

 • Serve the sauce with gnocchi or Sweet Potato Gnocchi instead of pasta